-- Add the potatoes to a pot, cover with water (a few pinches of salt) and bring to a boil until potatoes are fork tender
+Add the potatoes to a pot, cover with water (a few pinches of salt) and bring to a boil until potatoes are fork tender

-- Drain the potatoes, return to the pan, over heat, and steam the remaining water from the potatoes 1-2 minutes
+	- Drain the potatoes, return to the pan, over low heat, and steam the remaining water from the potatoes for a few minutes

 	- Transfer to a large bowl, mash until lighter and fluffy

 	- Stir in 3 tbsp melted butter

-- Next in this order (and stir completely before adding another), add the warm cream, warm milk, white cheddar a pinch of salt and pepper (add more warm milk if too thick)
+	- Next in this order (and stir completely before adding another), add the warm milk, white cheddar, warm cream a pinch of salt and pepper (add more warm milk if too thick)

 	- Pour the meat mixture into a baking dish, top it with the mashed potatoes

 	- Place a few pats of butter on top of the potatoes (optional)